 Numbers are abstract.
 Visuals stick.

 Next time you're near any of these, pick it up.
-In practice, feel the weight.
-Now, that's roughly 2 pounds (907 grams) of water.
+Feel the weight.
+That's roughly 2 pounds (907 grams) of water.
 Not heavy, but noticeable in a bag.

 How It Fits Into Daily Hydration

 Here's where it gets personal.
-The "8 glasses a day" rule?
+Here's the thing — the "8 glasses a day" rule?
 That's 64 oz.
 Two 32 oz bottles.

 What the Research Actually Says

-The National Academies of Sciences, Engineering, and Medicine suggests about 3.7 L (125 oz) for men and 2.7 L (91 oz) for women — total water*, from all sources.
+Here's the thing about the National Academies of Sciences, Engineering, and Medicine suggests about 3.Plus, 7 L (125 oz) for men and 2.
+7 L (91 oz) for women — total water*, from all sources.

 That means a 32 oz bottle covers roughly 25–35% of your daily beverage* needs, depending on your size, activity level, climate, and diet.